The hamster wheel is turning.

 To make it work, you need to devote yourself to making it work.

-If you don't, it'll just be another New Year's Resolution you kicked ass with in the first week or so then "life happened" and that 10 extra pounds doubled by the next year...
+If you don't, it'll just be another New Year's Resolution you kicked ass with in the first week or so, then "life happened" and that 10 extra pounds you wanted to lose this year, somehow doubled by the next one...

 What I can tell you with 100% certainty is that you're either your own best friend or your own worst enemy.